 We get some crazy calls here at the IPC, including some that are a little gross—such as when someone has eaten a BUG.
-Although we are technically a few days into fall, the weather here in Illinois has been decidedly summery.
-So why not cap off a week of 90-degree days with a list of … more
+I’m a cold-weather person for a number of reasons, one of which is there are considerably fewer bugs around in winter.
+Warm weather means a greater chance of a run in with … more

 Antidotes are arguably the most intriguing drugs out there: Someone is severely poisoned and all it takes is one dose of one drug that is the perfect opposite of the poison to cure them.
 The truth is, there are a limited number of antidotes in existence—not every poison has one.
 A few are pretty fascinating, … more